 Specifies the legal capacity of the Secretary of the Department of Corrections to issue warrants for the arrest of individuals who violate a condition of community custody, and that such warrants authorize any law enforcement or peace officer or Community Corrections Officer in this state or any other state where the individual may be located, to perform an arrest and place the individual in total confinement.

 - RCW 9.94A.685 Alien offenders.

 Specifies the department must issue a warrant for alien inmates released for deportation prior to completing their terms of confinement under RCW 9.94A.685

 - RCW 72.09.015 Definitions.

-RCW 9.94A.331(2) specifies confinement sanctions for individuals who are inmates as defined by 72.09.015, which is "a person committed to the custody of the department, including but not limited to persons residing in a correctional institution or facility and persons released from such facility on furlough, work release, or community custody, and persons received from another state, state agency, county, or federal jurisdiction."
+RCW 9.94A.331(2) specifies confinement sanctions for individuals who are inmates as defined by 72.09.015, which is "a person committed to the custody of the department, including but not limited to persons residing in a correctional institution or facility and persons released from such facility on furlough, reentry, or community custody, and persons received from another state, state agency, county, or federal jurisdiction."

 - RCW 72.09.310 Community custody violator.

 "An inmate in community custody who willfully discontinues making himself or herself available to the department for supervision by making his or her whereabouts unknown or by failing to maintain contact with the department as directed by the community corrections officer shall be deemed an escapee and fugitive from justice, and upon conviction shall be guilty of a class C felony under chapter 9A.20 RCW."